6 Big Job Sectors in Texas to Consider Training For

 2. Energy Production and the Skilled Trades

 Texas is one of America's biggest energy-producing states.
 In fact, it's the leader in crude oil production and refining as well as installed wind power capacity.* It even has its own energy grid.
-Plus, natural gas extraction is on the rise, which is expected to support almost 68,000 full-time workers by 2020.**
+Plus, natural gas extraction is on the rise, and supported 301,604 full-time workers in 2014.
+And between 2012 and 2022 it is projected that close to 400 new jobs will be added to this field.**

 It all equates to a lot of opportunities for people with qualifications in trades like welding, electrical technology, and diesel and industrial repair.
 Yet many other skilled tradespeople in Texas—such as HVAC technicians and machinists—also benefit from the state's active construction and manufacturing sectors.
 Check out these facts: